What does “Self Contained” mean?

 What does “Fully Ducted” mean?

 How do I calculate how big a cooling unit I’ll need?

-- The ambient temperature.
-If you live in a very hot climate, this will have an impact on your cooling unit;
+- The ambient temperature outside your cellar.
+If you live in a hot climate, this will impact your unit’s ability to cool your cellar.

 - Lighting intensity and duration.
-While you should always use low-heat emitting lighting in a wine cellar, if the lights are often left on for long periods of time, this can have an effect on temperature and may cause your cooling unit to work harder.
+Even low-heat lighting, when left on for long periods, will affect your cellar temperature and may cause your cooling unit to work harder.